session-expired/session-expired/README.md

 # Session Expired

-**Session Expired** is a web-based deduction game.
-Players explore a randomly generated asylum, question one another, gather evidence, and attempt to solve a murder before their opponents do.

-The game takes place inside an insane asylum whose captives are themed around historical figures.
-The setting is comedic horror.
+**Session Expired** is a web-based multiplayer murder mystery game set inside an asylum populated by captives themed around historical figures.

-> **Project status:** Early development.
-The site works, the game is playable, but it is not fun yet.
+Players explore the institution, search rooms for hints, question one another, and piece together the circumstances of a murder before another player solves it first.

+The setting combines **comedic horror, historical absurdity, and murder mystery**.
+The characters resemble famous historical figures, though the institution's relationship with historical accuracy is questionable at best.

+> **Project Status:** Active development.
+The core game is playable from account creation through a completed match and winning state.
+Gameplay, balance, presentation, and additional features are still being developed.

 ## Core Concept

-Each game starts the players inside a procedurally generated asylum layout.
-Somewhere within the institution, a murder has occurred involving a victim, a location, an object, and a method.
+Each game places players inside the asylum with a murder to solve.

-Players take turns moving between rooms, gathering information, communicating with other players, finding hints, and submitting accusations.
+The solution consists of several pieces of information hidden throughout the game.
+Players take turns moving through the institution and searching locations for hints that eliminate possibilities and gradually narrow the solution.

+Players can also communicate with and question one another.
+Information does not necessarily have to be shared honestly—or at all.

+Once a player believes they have solved the murder, they can submit an accusation.
+A correct accusation ends the game and records the winner.

-The rules will evolve during development, but the central gameplay loop will focus on:
+The central gameplay loop focuses on:

-* Deduction
+* Exploration and searching
-* Partial information
+* Deduction through partial information
+* Gathering and interpreting hints
-* Player deception/cooperation
+* Player deception and cooperation
 * Turn-based movement
 * Private and public communication
-* Random board layouts
+* Risk and reward when making accusations

-## Planned Features
+## Current Features

 ### Accounts

-Players will be able to:
+Players can:

 * Create an account
 * Log in and log out
+* Create games
-* Join or create games
+* Join existing games
-* Reconnect to active games, without losing their game state
+* Leave and later rejoin active games without losing their game state
-* View current games as a spectator
+* Play through a complete match
-* View the winners of completed matches
-* View basic profile and game statisticsπ
+* Win by correctly solving the murder

+Player statistics and a high-score system are still in development.

 ### Concurrent Games

 Multiple games can run at the same time.

-Each game will maintain its own:
+Each game maintains its own:

 * Players
 * Turn order
 * Current turn
-* Board layout
 * Player locations
-* Evidence distribution
+* Hint distribution
 * Chat history
-* Suggestions
 * Accusations
+* Solution
-* Win or loss state
+* Win state

-### Random Game Board
+### Game Board

-The asylum layout will change between games.

-Board variations include:

-* Room placement
-* Hallway connections
-* Locked passages (maybe)
-* Secret routes (maybe)
-* Restricted areas
-* Starting positions
+Players explore an asylum divided into rooms, hallways, and searchable areas.

+Movement is turn-based, and different locations contain points of interest that players can search for information about the murder.
+Search results may provide useful hints—or reveal that a location contains nothing useful.

+The current board layout is fixed.
+Board randomization and additional layout variations may be explored later in development.

+### Searching and Hints

+Searching is the primary way players gather information.

+Hints found throughout the asylum eliminate possible elements of the murder and allow players to gradually narrow down the correct solution.

+Searchable locations can contain multiple hints, while others may contain nothing.
+Once searched, locations reflect their changed state so players can make informed decisions about where to investigate next.

+The goal is not simply to find a single decisive piece of evidence, but to collect enough partial information to determine what happened before another player does.

 ### Communication

-The game will include:

-**Lobby Chat** will allow players to chat with other players looking for a game.
+**Lobby Chat** allows players to communicate while organizing games.

-**Global chat** will allow all players in a match to communicate.
+**Global Chat** allows players within a match to communicate with everyone currently playing.

-**Private chat** will allow direct communication between individual players using sockets.
+**Private Chat** allows direct communication between individual players using Socket.IO.

+Players can use communication to exchange information, question one another, cooperate, mislead opponents, or simply refuse to reveal what they have discovered.

+### Winning

+Players win by gathering enough information to correctly identify the solution and successfully submit an accusation.

+A correct accusation ends the match and records the winning player.

+A persistent high-score and player-statistics system is planned.

 ## Technology

-The project will ONLY use:
+The client-side application uses:

 * HTML
 * CSS
 * JavaScript

+The server uses **Node.js** with **Express** and **Socket.IO** for application logic and real-time multiplayer communication.

-Persistent application data will use a SQL database.
+Persistent application data is stored in **PostgreSQL**.

-## Authentication setup
+## Authentication and Local Setup

 The account system requires Node.js 18 or newer and PostgreSQL.

 1. Install dependencies with `npm install`.
 2. Create a PostgreSQL database named `session_expired`.
-3. Copy `.env.example` to `.env`, then set the database URL and replace the session secret with a long random value.
+3. Copy `.env.example` to `.env`, set the database URL, and replace the session secret with a long random value.
-4. Apply pending versioned migrations with `npm run migrate` (`npm run setup` is an alias).
+4. Apply pending versioned migrations with `npm run migrate`. `npm run setup` is also available as an alias.
 5. Start the server with `npm start`, then visit `http://localhost:3000/register`.
-Startup removes only the four exact development username/email pairs and preserves every other user; it never creates development accounts.

-For local HTTP, leave `COOKIE_SECURE=false`.
+For local HTTP development, leave `COOKIE_SECURE=false`.
 Set it to `true` when the application is served over HTTPS.

 Set `DATABASE_SSL=true` only when the PostgreSQL provider requires TLS.

+### Development Mode

+Run:

+`npm run dev`

-For development, run `npm run dev`.
-Server, database, cookie, and asset-server settings are loaded from the root `.env`; update that file when your local configuration differs.
+Server, database, cookie, and asset-server settings are loaded from the root `.env` file.

+Development mode resets application data and creates four test accounts:

+* `user1`
+* `user2`
+* `user3`
+* `user4`

+Each account uses the password `password`, with email addresses ranging from `user1@example.com` through `user4@example.com`.

+### Production

-For Render, set the pre-deploy command to `npm run migrate`.
+For Render deployments, set the pre-deploy command to:

+`npm run migrate`

 Migrations in `sql/migrations` are applied once in filename order and tracked in the `schema_migrations` table.

-Never edit an applied migration; add a new numbered SQL file instead.
+Never modify a migration that has already been applied.
+Database changes should instead be added as new numbered SQL migration files.

-Before starting the server, only the development command (`npm run dev`) resets application data and creates four test accounts (`user1`, `user2`, `user3`, and `user4`), each with the password `password`.
-Their email addresses are `user1@example.com` through `user4@example.com`.

-Production startup removes those four exact development accounts and their dependent data in a transaction before accepting traffic.
-You can also run the same cleanup manually with `npm run reset`; all other users are retained.
+Production startup removes the four exact development accounts and their dependent data in a transaction before accepting traffic.
+All other user accounts are preserved.

+The same cleanup can be run manually with:

+`npm run reset`

 ## Project Structure

-*Update as needed*
+> Update this section as the project evolves.

 ```text
 session-expired/